Global Performance Guarantees for Neural Network Models of AC Power Flow

 \section{Neural Network Performance Assessment}

 In this section, we introduce the problem of globally verifying NN performance against the underlying ground truth that the NN emulates.
-In this paper, a NN consists of linear weights and piecewise linear activation functions (i.e., ReLUs), it and can be treated as a piecewise linear model through an exact reformulation, as we show in Appendix~\ref{AppA}.
-In the rest of this section, we consider a NN which we treat as a piecewise linear surrogate model that captures feasibility constraints (e.g., power flow constraints).
-As posed, this verification problem is intractably complex for large systems.
+In this paper, a NN consists of linear transformations and ReLU activation functions; this mapping can be treated as a piecewise linear model through an exact reformulation (Appendix~\ref{AppA}).
+In this section, we consider a NN which acts as a piecewise linear surrogate model that captures feasibility constraints (e.g., power flow).
+As posed, the associated verification problem is intractably complex.
 Accordingly, we present sequential relaxations and targeted tightenings which allow us to compute fairly tight upper bounds on the verification problem using a convex SDP solver.